 Many people don’t know how to test an auto-darkening welding helmet.
 But after reading it thoroughly, anyone can test his welding helmet before using it for any kind of operation.
 With many other advantages of an auto-darkening welding helmet, it saves the welder from different kinds of harmful radiation which otherwise can cause eye injuries to a welder.

 How to Test an Auto-Darkening Welding Helmet by Different Methods

 Here we discuss different methods to test an auto-darkening welding helmet.
 So, people can choose the method which suits them.
-Although a new welding helmet comes in the market after testing by the company.
-But it is recommended to test a welding helmet in different ways.
-It will make you sure that this welding helmet is in good working condition.
+Although a new welding helmet comes on the market after testing by the company.
+However, it is recommended to test a welding helmet in different ways.
+It will make sure that this welding helmet is in good working condition.

 Expose the Lens to the Sun

 There are many steps to test an auto-darkening welding helmet but this is one of the easy steps.
 People have been using this practice for years because it is a reliable testing method.
 You just need to wear an auto-darkening welding helmet and expose the lens to the sun.
-Now focus on the lens and you will see that lens will darken.
-Another very interesting fact is that people also use welding helmets to view solar eclipse because it stops ultraviolet (UV) and infrared (IR) rays coming from the sun.
+Now focus on the lens and you will see that the lens will darken.
+Another very interesting fact is that people also use welding helmets to view solar eclipses because they stop ultraviolet (UV) and infrared (IR) rays coming from the sun.